-Starting a business is a life-changing decision and the first and most important step is choosing an entity structure.
-LLCs and Sole Proprietorships are the most popular.
+Starting a new business is a life-changing decision and the first and most important step is choosing an entity structure.
+LLCs and Sole Proprietorships are the most popular structures.

 What’s the difference between a sole proprietorship and an LLC?
-We’ll break it down for you, so you can make an educated decision.
+We’ll break down the difference between a sole proprietorship and LLC for you, so you can make an educated decision.

 Sole Proprietorship vs LLC